Buffer Intensity and Buffer Capacity

 pH Buffers and Alkalimetric Titration

 A pH buffer is a mixture of a weak acid and a base.
-Let’s consider a diprotic acid H2A to which a monoacidic base BOH (with B+ = Na+, K+, or NH4+) is added:1
+Let’s consider a diprotic acid H2A to which a monoacidic strong base BOH (with B+ = Na+ or K+) is added:1

 Example: For H2CO3 and NaOH we obtain – in the special case of n = 0, 1, and 2 – pure solutions of H2CO3, NaHCO3 and Na2CO3 (see Equivalence Points).

-Both CB and CT are given in molar units (mol/L) while n is dimensionless (unitless).
+Both CB and CT are given in molar units (mol/L) so that n becomes dimensionless (unitless).

-The entity BnH2-n A in reaction (1) does not survive in water; it dissociates into several aqueous species – as indicated in the right picture.
+The entity BnH2-n A in reaction (1) does not survive in water; it dissociates into six aqueous species — as indicated in the right figure.

 As we will see below, the amount of strong base is just the total alkalinity, Alk = CB.
 Thus we have:

 The variation of n (or CB) in reaction formula (1) by adding a strong base is called alkalimetric titration.
-Note: The reason for our focus on diprotic acids is that it comprises carbonic acid H2CO3 as the most prominent representative (i.e. A-2 = CO3-2).
+[The reason for our focus on diprotic acids is that they comprise carbonic acid H2CO3 as the most prominent representative (i.e. A-2 = CO3-2).]

 Notation.
 To keep the notation straight we abbreviate the activity of H+ by x.
 Its relationship with pH is given by: